-- I am thinking a number between 1 and 100.
-What number is it;
+- I am thinking about a number between 1 and 100.
+What number is it?

-- If the 2012 catastrophe was right and you are in the middle of the job interview with a tsunami ready to deluge the building, what will you tell the interviewer; and
+- If the 2012 catastrophe was right and you are in the middle of the job interview with a tsunami ready to deluge the building, what will you tell the interviewer?

-These questions often baffle applicants to the point that they abruptly leave the interview process thinking that the company is playing with them.
-Actually, most oddball or weird questions are formulated to test the applicant right on the spot.
-These questions are not puzzles; hence, they are part of the interview, which determines if the applicant is qualified or not.
+If you’ve been asked these questions, would you feel baffled to the point that you’re thinking of leaving the interview process?
+Keep your cool.
+Did you know most oddball or weird questions are formulated to test the applicant right on the spot?
+These questions are not puzzles yet they are part of the interview, to determine if the applicant is qualified or not.

 Stop searching for hidden clues.
-The answer is found on some elements on your resume.
+Your answers lie on your resume.
 Let us review these questions further:

-- Deserted island predicament – Questions about choice and morality often poke fun on an individual’s level of intellect.
-However, these interview queries analyze what the applicant can do for the company.
-Do not take it seriously.
+Questions about choice and morality often poke fun on an individual’s level of intellect.
+However, these interview queries analyze what the applicant can do for the company, which translate to your job objectives.
+Hence, do not take it seriously.
 Imagine that the deserted island is a predicament only you and your manager can solve.
 Included on your curriculum vitae are proficiencies you can use to answer the question.

-- The number’s game – This one is a bit tricky.
-The only solution here is to play around with the question.
+Be careful as this one’s a bit tricky.
+Your only solution here is to play around with the question.
 You do not even need to consult your resume for an answer.
+Sometimes, you just need to show how quick you can think on your feet, which could reflect your job objectives and work attitude.
 Witty answers should save the day.
-Once asked, the applicant can either answer 3, a humorous preemptive which means I Am Hired (three stands for sentence count).
+Once asked, you can either answer 3, a humorous preemptive which means I Am Hired (three stands for word count).
 Learn how to play the interview and respond to the interviewee’s mind games quickly.